abhaykumar-07/financial-tracking-app/README.md

 ## 📝 License & Author

 This project is released under the MIT License.
+See [LICENSE](LICENSE) for details.

 **Author:**
 Abhay Kumar